BeskarDev/nexus-rpg/docs/07-magic/01-magic-spells.md

 ### Learning a magic skill

-Any character can only learn of of the two magic skills.
+Any character can only learn one of the two magic skills Arcana and Mysticism.
 When first learning one of the two magic skills, you gain the following traits for it.

 ### Arcana